-Other Matters
+Other Matter

-This report is made solely to the Company's members, as a body, in accordance with Section 205 of the Companies Act 2001.
-Our audit work has been undertaken so that we might state to the Company's members, as a body, those matters that we are required to state to them in an auditors' report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members, as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Company's shareholders, as a body, in accordance with Section 205 of the Mauritian Companies Act 2001.
+Our audit work has been undertaken so that we might state to the Company's shareholders, as a body, those matters that we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's shareholders, as a body, for our audit work, for this report, or for the opinions we have formed.

-BDO & CO
+BDO & CO Chartered Accountants Port Louis, Mauritius.
+16 September 2022

-Chartered Accountants

-Port Louis,

-Mauritius.
+Alal

-Ameenah Ramdin, FCCA, ACA

-Licensed by FRC
+Ameenah Ramdin, FCCA, ACA Licensed by FRC